 - Land softly, transitioning immediately into your next rep.

-How to Make the Plyo Push-up Easier (and Make it Harder)
+How to Make the Plyo Push-Up Easier

 Plyo push-ups are an advanced exercise requiring shoulder and core stability in spades — not to mention a base level of strength and power — so you shouldn’t mess with them until you can do at least 15 regular push-ups with excellent form (body straight, elbows in, chest to within a few inches of the floor).